redFrik/superColliderStandalone-macOS/README.md

 * sessions
 * synthdefs
 * tmp
-* and the folder Help/ will be filled up with rendered help files.
+* and the empty folder Help/ will be filled up with rendered help files.

 ### Plugins and extensions

-Add any additional classes and .scx plugins you want to include to the folder Library/Application Support/SuperCollider/Extensions/
+Put any additional classes and .scx plugins you want to include in the folder Library/Application Support/SuperCollider/Extensions/

+You can also make your own extensions folder and include it like normal in the file sclang_conf.yaml under includePaths.

+As a side note, you might also want to turn off postInlineWarnings by setting it to false in sclang_conf.yaml.

 ## Custom name

-To give your standalone a custom name you will need to...
+To give your standalone a unique name you will need to...

 * change the name of the .app itself
-* edit the line in the .command script to use your name
+* edit the line in the .command script to use that name
-* edit the first line in sclang_conf.yaml under includePaths to use your name.
+* edit the first line in sclang_conf.yaml under includePaths to use that name.

-Note that it will still say SuperCollider in the top menu bar, but your .app will have the correct name in the macOS dock.
+Note that your standalone will still say SuperCollider in the top menu bar, but your .app will have the correct name in the macOS dock.
 I have not tried to use a custom icon.

 ## Caveats